 We clearly spell out who our potential customers are, what they care about, who we are, what we do, how we can help, and why we do what we do.
 There’s no one out there like us, to be certain.

 The biggest thing for Lift Digital Marketing when we went through the UVP crafting process was narrowing our target marketing of people who we really wanted to work with and make an impact for.
 Retail and ecommerce businesses are great, but we’re just not as interested in that kind of work.
-Solving the puzzle of marketing to businesses that need to generate leads is what we enjoy.
+Solving the puzzle of marketing for businesses that need to generate leads is what we enjoy.
 Service-based businesses keep clients over long periods of time (hopefully) and develop much deeper relationships with clients rather than one-time transaction style businesses.

 Our unique value proposition also reaffirms our Mission: “Help every client grow their business so that they can better support their customers, employees, and communities.”
 We’re very serious about this; when businesses are thriving, supporting their employees with a living wage, and providing value to the community things are great for everyone including those not directly involved.